SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 }
 ```

-Let was introduced in ES6 and provides block level scoping.
-This means, that a variable declared with let is only available within the block enclosed by curly braces in which it is defined.
+Variables declared with let can be reassigned, but not redeclared within the same block.

 ```js
 {